USEPA/useeio-widgets/charts/charts.md

 1. Duplicate USEEIOv1.2 to USEEIO for existing script in non-React widgets.
 2. Duplicate USEEIOv1.2 to GAUSEEIO since GA data currently only resides on the staging server.
 -->
-Duplicate GAUSEEIO to USEEIOv1.2 for IO Grid Chart
+Duplicate GAUSEEIO to USEEIOv1.2 for Inflow-Outflow Chart

 You now have two options for viewing the widgets locally.